TRACKING: Accumulating snow

 Wednesday: 60% chance of snow in the afternoon.
 Some rain may mix in south of Cedar Rapids.
 High: 35.
 Winds: E 10-20 mph.

 Wednesday Night: Breezy with snow likely.
-Could be heavy at times.
+Could be heavy at times north.
 Low: 28.
 Winds: E 10-20 mph.

 Thursday: Snow ends by noon.
 Trace to 3” southeast and 6-8” northwest.
 Breezy with a NW wind at 10-20 mph.
 High: 32.